 Non Class-Related Interpreting/Captioning Requests

 Ideally, all advertisements for an event should list a contact person to whom requests for accommodations can be made.
-If no such information is provided, interpreters and/or captioners can be requested by clicking the Request a Sign Language Interpreter button on the DSS website, or by accessing the Deaf/Hard-of-Hearing (DHOH) request option in the DSS Accommodations Portal.
+If no such information is provided, interpreters and/or captioners can be requested by clicking the Request Sign Language Interpreting and/or Captioning button on the DSS website, or by accessing the Deaf/Hard-of-Hearing (DHOH) request option in the DSS Accommodations Portal.

 Examples of non-course-related requests may include any college-sponsored event, such as: workshops, lectures, activities, performances, and meetings.
-Please note that some requests may take more time than others due to the amount of prep time required for interpreters/ captioners staffing coordination, etc., therefore it is imperative to provide as much advance notice as possible.
+Please note that some requests may take more time than others due to the amount of prep time required, therefore it is imperative to provide as much advance notice as possible.